ScottDeLuzio/review-disclaimer/readme.txt

 When someone reads your reviews they do not necessarily know whether or not you were compensated, or if you went out and purchased the product and then decided to rave about it.
 Simply posting a disclaimer on a separate page does not inform the reader, who may not click on the disclaimer page.
 Even if they did click on it, the disclaimer page likely would not be clear as to what products or services you received compensation for.

-From the FTC website "A single disclosure doesn’t really do it because people visiting your site might read individual reviews or watch individual videos without seeing the disclosure on your page."
+From the FTC website "A single disclosure doesn't really do it because people visiting your site might read individual reviews or watch individual videos without seeing the disclosure on your page."

 Therefore, you should include a disclosure on every post that has a paid review.